chendiqian/PR-MPNN/README.md

 - Separated / merged: if separated, will sample 2 graphs, one with edges added and the other with edges removed.
 If merged, will merge the 2 graphs as one.

-- In-place / not in-place: if in-place, will add the edges based on the original edges, otherwise will return a graph with _only_ the added edges.

 ## Samplers that we use
 - SIMPLE, [code](https://github.com/UCLA-StarAI/SIMPLE), [paper](https://arxiv.org/abs/2210.01941)
 - I-MLE, [code](https://github.com/uclnlp/torch-imle), [paper](https://arxiv.org/abs/2106.01798)